Skip to main content

 • School Resource Officers

-The Kennewick School District (KSD) partners with the Kennewick Police Department (KPD) and the City of Kennewick to provide school resource officers across five middle schools and three high schools.
+The Kennewick School District (KSD) partners with the Kennewick Police Department (KPD) and the City of Kennewick to provide school resource officers across middle and high schools.
 These officers play a key role in the district’s safety plan, offering a wide range of services to maintain a secure environment.
 While on campus, they help develop safety plans and protocols, conduct drills, de-escalate conflicts, break up fights, handle detentions or arrests, perform personal property searches, patrol school grounds, ensure event safety, and provide law enforcement education.

 School Safety Officers